lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/14+ The looking-glass.md

 Sunset looked at her dumbfoundedly, then rubbed her temple, frowning.
 "Okay," she uttered, "I didn't expect that."

 Starlight seemed pale and disheveled, like she hadn't slept or eaten well.
-There was desperation in her unfamiliar small voice—things weren't looking good.
+There was desperation in her unfamiliarly small voice—things weren't looking good.
 "I was asked by Twilight to wait for your arrival," she explained, "Then we were supposed to go to the royal wedding."

 "She did write me as such," Sunset had left behind the journal she used to communicate with Twilight and already came to regret it.
 "Starlight, are you sure it is the first time we've met each other?"